Monday, November 18, 2024

 Court Hears Arguments on Challenge to School Wi-Fi Bus Subsidies

 On November 4, oral arguments were held before the U.S. Court of Appeals for the Fifth Circuit in the case of Molak v.
 FCC.
 The case involves a legal challenge to the Commission's October 2023 School Bus Wi-Fi Order.
-The Petitioners, represented by Mr. David A. Suska during oral arguments, claim that the agency lacks authority under Section 254 of the Communications Act to use E-Rate funds to subsidize Wi-Fi on school buses.
+The Petitioners, represented by David A. Suska during oral arguments, claim that the agency lacks authority under Section 254 of the Communications Act to use E-Rate funds to subsidize Wi-Fi on school buses.

 By a declaratory ruling passed on a 3-2 vote of the Commission's members, the agency is interpreting the law to effectively extend the Emergency Connectivity Fund (ECF) beyond its sunset date of June 2024.
 The ECF was a $58.2 billion subsidy program for subsidizing Wi-Fi hotspots and broadband services for school buses and off-campus connectivity.
 The program was authorized under the American Rescue Plan Act of 2021 (ARPA) as a lockdown-era emergency measure.
 Section 7402 of the ARPA expressly authorized subsidies for supporting "eligible equipment" and advanced telecommunications and information services for use by students, school staff, and library goers "at locations that include locations other than the school" and "other than the library."